Sabirah42/CV/README.md

 - Worked in collaboration with the Head of HR to ensure effective rollout of and compliance with new General Data Protection Regulation (GDPR)

 - Managed and mentored up to four HR Administration and Advisory staff

+## Hobbies

+Growing up loving dinosaurs, it only makes sense that I'm now a member of the Natural History Museum and frequent their exhibitions and events.
+I'm also part of a Women's Whisky Group and go to monthly talks (and tasters...) delivered by female brand ambassadors.
+Mainly, I'm a believer in "try anything once", which has led me to a variety of activities including ice wall climbing, bachata and improv comedy!